 Now, instead of setting commitments through centralized bargaining, the Paris approach sets countries free to make their own commitments.
 These “nationally determined contributions” are a starting point for deeper cooperation that will unfold over time.
 Once the Paris agreement enters into force and is fully in motion, around the year 2020, each nation will be expected to adopt a new pledge every five years in tandem with periodic overall efforts to take stock of how the group of nations is doing.

 This pledge-and-review system helped transform climate diplomacy from the gridlock and impotence of the past, and it did so because it created flexibility.
 That made it easier for national governments to tailor their commitments to what they know they can deliver at home.
 Frankly, most of the world’s emissions come from countries that aren’t centrally worried (yet) about global climate change.
 Take China, the world’s biggest emitter.
 Its leaders have learned more about the dangers of unchecked climate warming, and that has made the country a bit more willing to act.
 But the nation has other much more pressing priorities — like clearing the urban air of smog.
-And India, another big emitter is also mainly focused on
+And India, another big emitter is also mainly focused on priorities other than global warming, such as making the nation’s power grid more reliable.

 This pledge-and-review system transformed climate diplomacy from past gridlock by creating flexibility.